-As well as the new layout of the main Workhouse building, from 5 July 2019, visitors can experience the previously unexplored Firbeck Infirmary.
+As well as the new layout of the main Workhouse building visitors can experience the previously unexplored Firbeck Infirmary.
 So, what can visitors expect to see?

-- The infirmary is being recreated with different spaces to chart how it might have looked at its start in the 1870s, to a later 1970s care ward.
+- The infirmary has been recreated with different spaces to chart how it might have looked at its start in the 1870s, to a later 1970s care ward.

 - Access to an additional room used by the last resident when the building finally closed its doors in the late 1980s.

-- The installation of a lift allowing all our visitors to access both floors of Firbeck.
+- A lift which allows all our visitors to access both floors of Firbeck.

-- A library space, with a searchable database, will be available to explore Workhouse records including census returns, statistics and inspector’s reports along with workhouse reference books and genealogy books.
+- A library space, with a searchable database, is available to explore Workhouse records including census returns, statistics and inspector’s reports along with workhouse reference books and genealogy books.